 La Scala Beverly Hills turns 60

-La Scala celebrates its 60th anniversary this April.
+La Scala celebrated its 60th anniversary recently.
 This old-school legendary institution is not only popular with celebs, but with neighborhood locals and tourists.
-I have ordering La Scala’s most famous invention, the chopped salad, since the 1970s.
+I have been ordering La Scala’s most famous invention, the chopped salad, since the 1970s.
 I sub out the salami and cheese and add in tomatoes, onions, and extra garbanzo beans.
 The fried mozzarella was always on the table when I was a kid.
 Now I love the classic Bolognese.

 La Scala is a classic Italian eatery located in the heart of Beverly Hills that feels like a private club.
 The restaurant doesn’t take reservations for lunch because they just don’t need to.
 It’s packed six days a week and everyone wants to sit in one of those big red leather booths.
 Pictures of show biz celebrities from its entire 60-year history hang on the front wall.
 Suzanne Pleshette, Natalie Wood, Judy Garland, Warren Betty, Robert Wagner, Judy Garland and Barbara Rush are some of the celebs that hang over the front entrance.
 “I always feel at home here,” says actress Barbara Rush.
 “They’ve had my caricature of my face on the walls for decades”.